taralynn00/GVSU-Hackathon-Handbook/README.md

 ![alt text](img/rasp-pi-pinout.png)
 Many of these GPIO pins also have specialized functions (like I2C, SPI, UART, or PWM, noted in parentheses) which are used for more complex communication with specific types of devices.

+# Misc.
+Diagrams
+These could be helpful when implementing different tools in your project!

 ## Breadboard Diagram:
 All points with lines between them are connected, and will be of the same voltage.
 Typically the side “rails” are used to supply power and ground to components on the breadboard, where the red line is power and the blue line is ground.
 If using both sets of rails for the same voltages, they should be connected to the same line on the other side of the board.